Who writes the tourism website’s articles?

 If a foreign tourist stopped you on the street, where would you recommend they go in Estonia?
 What should they do and experience here?

 Like every Estonian, I’d recommend the Old Town in Tallinn, as it’s on the UNESCO World Heritage List, for very good reason.
-At the same time, I’d encourage them to explore beyond the capital – for example, to visit the country’s smaller islands, or Southern Estonia, where Setomaa and Võru County feel like an entirely different world.
-And of course Ida-Viru County!
+At the same time, I’d encourage them to explore beyond the capital – for example, to visit the country’s smaller islands or Southern Estonia, where Setomaa and Võru County feel like entirely different worlds.
+And of course, Ida-Viru County!

-During their trip they should definitely take a walk in a bog, visit a smoke sauna and try Mulgi groats, black pudding and mixed-grain porridge.
+During their trip, they should definitely take a walk in a bog, visit a smoke sauna, and try Mulgi puder, verivorst, and kama.

 What interesting things have you learned about Estonia while writing your articles?
 Any fun facts?